 Warhammer 40k: Hidden References Fans Took Too Long to Notice

-Mythological References
+Mythological and Religious References

 Nurgle and Nergal